P04 BYOL: Designing and Developing Game Apps for Learning

 Sealworks Interactive Studios

 Nick Floro, a co-founder and learning architect at Sealworks Interactive Studios, has over 25 years of experience developing learning solutions, applications, and web platforms.
-Nick is passionate about how design and technology can enhance learning and loves to share his knowledge and experience to teach, inspire and motivate.
+Nick is passionate about how design and technology can enhance learning and loves to share his knowledge and experience to teach, inspire, and motivate.
 As a learning architect, Nick gets to sketch, imagine, and prototype for each challenge.
 He has worked with start-ups to Fortune 500 companies to help them understand the technology and develop innovative solutions to support their audiences.
-Nick has won numerous awards from Apple and organizations for productions and services, and has been able to reach over a million users with his latest project, which helps students in grades 2-12 learn how to think and write an essay critically.
+Nick has won numerous awards from Apple and organizations for productions and services.